Uranium 235 and 233, plutonium 239

-The few fissile nuclei found in nature belong to heavy atoms, all possessing high atomic masses.
-On the map of observed nuclei, they are located near uranium at the upper end of the stability line (*).
+The few fissile nuclei found in nature belong to heavy atoms, with very high atomic masses.
+On the map of observed nuclei, they are located near uranium at the upper end of the stability line.
 The most notable are uranium 233, uranium 235, plutonium 239 and plutonium 241.
 Less known are protactinium 230, neptunium 235 and americium 242.
 Most of them have very long lifetimes of several thousands or millions of years with a radioactive alpha decay

 The size of fissile nuclei approaches the maximum allowed for a nucleus.
 All are unstable, but most of them have very long lifetimes of several thousands or millions of years with a radioactive alpha decay.
 More than their instability, the remarkable feature of these nuclei is their fragility when they capture an extra neutron.